-If you can sit through the first 60 minutes or so, the ending is worth it.
+It’s a flawed masterpiece in the horror genre.
+If you can sit through the first 60 minutes, the payoff is worth it.